 14.9-14.11 Waivers, alterations of consent and waiver of documentation of consent.

-If in section 14.1 you checked the second and/or third options, you will select YES and the section ask you to check the reasons why you are asking for the waiver/alteration.
+If in section 14.1 you checked the second and/or third options, you will select YES and then you will be asked to check the reasons why you are asking for the waiver/alteration in this section.